Top Tipalti Alternatives in 2026

 - – Now owned by Capital One as of April 2026, so it's a bank-owned product, not an independent fintech

-Spendesk is the closest match to Tipalti's pricing shape of the five: no per-seat fee, a fixed monthly platform fee, and variable transaction charges on top, the same shape as Tipalti's base-plus-transaction model.
+Spendesk is the closest match to Tipalti's pricing shape among the AP and expense tools here: no per-seat fee, a fixed monthly platform fee, and variable transaction charges on top, the same shape as Tipalti's base-plus-transaction model.
 Unlike Tipalti, procurement approvals sit inside the core product instead of a separate paid module, and Budgets 2.0 plus AI-assisted field pre-fill (Spendesk says 92% accuracy) cut manual entry on invoices and claims.
 It targets mid-market companies, roughly 50-250 employees, mostly in Europe, though it does support US customers through partner bank Sutton Bank.
 The catch is the same opacity Tipalti has: no published price, no free tier or trial, and add-ons like multi-entity management or HR/ERP integrations cost extra with no published price, so multi-entity support is a paid add-on, not a core-plan strength.
 Multiple reviewers also report slow support and a drawn-out offboarding process.
 For a European multi-entity company, Spendesk is a fair swap.
 For a US-only team it's a harder sell.

 Pros